baridhi/privateGPT_cfa/README.md

-# NFMA Private GPT
+# Private GPT
-Create a private GPT for the National Federation of Municipal Analysts (NFMA).
+Create a private GPT that can be used to process and interact with documents locally.

 This project aims to create a private version of a GPT to chat with PDF documents.